IMPACTS FOR PEOPLE WITH LIVER DISEASE

 Have a COVID swab if there are any respiratory symptoms such as runny nose, cough, fever, sore throat, or loss of taste or smell.

-Ensure other health conditions are well managed, such as diabetes or high blood pressure.
+Ensure health conditions are well managed, such as liver disease, diabetes or high blood pressure.

 Have regular check-ups, blood tests and imaging tests as recommended by your doctor.
 Many doctors will provide the opportunity for phone or video consultations so you may not need to attend the surgery.